 Thinking — Coming up with new workflows, reading a book, sketching user interfaces or ideas, writing outlines and articles for the blog.
 All of those happen on my MacBook Pro with some help of a pen, paper, and Kindle.

 Four above are the most important things in my everyday life that requires a computer of some sort.

 I think most native platform developers are in this position that can’t use iPad for development.
 I’m no web developer, but I could imagine working from iPad using some existing apps, or even setting up Mosh so that I could ssh into development computer somewhere in the cloud.
-Is logging into remote PC cheating?
+Is ssh-ing into remote PC cheating?
 I don’t think so.

 While there are quite a lot of apps for doing such work, none of them are industry standard apps which you could use with a team (or easily find resources for).
 Sketch and Photoshop, are what really counts.
 I haven’t had a chance to play with announced “real” Photoshop, so I do not know how tuned towards UI designs it is.
 It seems most drawing apps on iPad are leaning towards illustrators.
 Hopefully, Photoshop on iPad is as flexible as its desktop version.